 By John Blyth

-Physicians will typically identify which specific knee problem a patient possesses by identifying the possible cause of the injury through an examination of the patient’s physical activity and accident history.
-For example, if a marathoner is complaining of knee pain, the patient is most likely suffering from overuse and repetitive stress, and may be diagnosed with patellofemoral pain syndrome, or “runner’s knee.”
+Physicians will typically identify which specific knee problem a patient possesses by identifying the possible cause of the injury by examining the patient’s physical activity and accident history.
+For example, if a marathoner complains of knee pain, the patient is most likely suffering from overuse and repetitive stress and may be diagnosed with patellofemoral pain syndrome, or “runner’s knee.”
 Additionally, a doctor may order an X-ray, MRI, or CT scan to identify the location of the injury within the knee.
-Types of knee injuries include: knee sprain, strain, bursitis, meniscus tears, knee joint dislocation, and knee fractures.
+Knee injuries include sprain, strain, bursitis, meniscus tears, knee joint dislocation, and knee fractures.

 A knee sprain occurs when ligament fibers are stretched or torn.
 Ligaments hold the knee together; they stabilize the knee in movements from front to back and from side to side.
 There are four different ligaments: the anterior cruciate ligament, posterior cruciate ligament, medial cruciate ligament, and lateral cruciate ligament (ACL, PCL, MCL, and LCL).
 A sprain is graded by the severity of the stretch/tear to the ligament fibers.
-A patient diagnosed with a grade one sprain is experiencing pain due to a stretched ligament; however, the fibers are not torn and the patient is not feeling any instability.
+A patient diagnosed with a grade one sprain is experiencing pain due to a stretched ligament; however, the fibers are not torn, and the patient is not feeling any instability.

 Meniscus tears occur when the interior of the knee is damaged.
 Medial and lateral menisci are pieces of smooth cartilage that, like the bursas, act as shock absorbers.
-They provide a cushion for the femur (thigh bone) and can be injured acutely during an accident, or simply because of aging and overuse.
+They provide a cushion for the femur (thigh bone) and can be injured acutely during an accident or simply because of aging and overuse.

-Knee joint dislocation occurs as a result of a high-impact, large-force injury, such as a car accident.
+Knee joint dislocation occurs due to a high-impact, large-force injury, such as a car accident.
 This is a rare type of knee injury, but it has the ability to cause traumatic damage to every part of the knee, including blood vessels and nerves.
 This kind of knee injury requires immediate emergency surgery.
 Sometimes, the patella (or kneecap) can become dislocated; however, this is much less severe than a knee joint dislocation.
-In this case, the patella can be popped back into place and treated with a splint and/or physical therapy.
+The patella can be popped back into place and treated with a splint and/or physical therapy.

-If you are experiencing knee pain after an accident or fall, there are many treatment options available.
-A medical professional will be able to help you in identifying the best course of treatment for your particular situation.
+If you are experiencing knee pain after an accident or fall, many treatment options are available.
+A medical professional can help you identify the best course of treatment for your particular situation.
 Treatments depend on which part of the knee is damaged and how severe the damage is.
-If a patient is suffering from a simple sprain or strain, most physicians will avoid long-term, expensive treatment and instead advise that the patient rest the knee, place ice on it, compress, and elevate the knee above the heart (R.I.C.E.).
+If a patient suffers from a simple sprain or strain, most physicians will avoid long-term, expensive treatment and instead advise that the patient rest the knee, place ice on it, compress, and elevate the knee above the heart (R.I.C.E.).
 There are also a variety of over-the-counter anti-inflammatories available for patients suffering from acute knee injuries.
 If the knee injury is more severe, a doctor may advise knee immobilization in the form of a splint.

 Most non-emergency surgeries are done arthroscopically.
-This is a procedure in which a camera is used and small punctures are made in the knee to insert surgical instruments.
+This is a procedure in which a camera is used, and small punctures are made in the knee to insert surgical instruments.
 This way, repairs can be made inside the knee without actually having to open the knee with a large incision.

-At Hach & Rose, LLP, we have experience in determining liability for knee injuries, as well as in obtaining compensation for our injured clients.
-Previously, we have obtained a jury verdict in excess of 6 million dollars for a woman who suffered a knee injury while working, a settlement of $500,000 for a woman who was injured in a shopping mall, and many other successful results for clients who have suffered knee injuries.
-If you are suffering from a knee injury due to an accident, contact the knowledgeable personal injury attorneys at Hach & Rose, LLP, at (212) 779-0057 for a free consultation.
+At Hach & Rose, LLP, we have experience determining liability for knee injuries and obtaining compensation for our injured clients.
+Previously, we have obtained a jury verdict of over 6 million dollars for a woman who suffered a knee injury while working, a settlement of $500,000 for a woman who was injured in a shopping mall, and many other successful results for clients who have suffered knee injuries.
+If you suffer a knee injury due to an accident, contact the knowledgeable personal injury attorneys at Hach & Rose, LLP at (212) 779-0057 for a free consultation.